tensorflow/tfjs-converter/README.md

 |`--strip_debug_ops`   | Strips out TensorFlow debug operations `Print`, `Assert`, `CheckNumerics`.
 Defaults to `True`.|
 |`--quantization_bytes`  | How many bytes to optionally quantize/compress the weights to.
 Valid values are 1 and 2. which will quantize int32 and float32 to 1 or 2 bytes respectively.
 The default (unquantized) size is 4 bytes.|

-Note: If you want to convert TensorFlow frozen model or session bundle, you can install older versions of the tensorflowjs pip package, i.e. `pip install tensorflowjs==0.8.0`.
+__Note: If you want to convert TensorFlow frozen model or session bundle, you can install older versions of the tensorflowjs pip package, i.e. `pip install tensorflowjs==0.8.5`.__

 ### Format Conversion Support Tables